MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 04 - Counters/README.md

   <img src="Photos/16bitcase.gif" style="width: 1000px" title="Testing all four cases for Enable, Reset" />
 </p>

-The same behavior can be observed with regards to the operation of the board based on the `reset` and `enable` switches.
+The same behavior can be observed with regard to the operation of the board based on the `reset` and `enable` switches.
 However, here we utilize four 7-segment displays as we are working with 16 bits.
 Of course, the more bits there are in the number the bigger the maximum reachable number is going to be.
+Note that we adjusted the code (only for the demo) to be `register = register + big number` because otherwise it would have taken us FFFF button presses in hexadecimal (or 65535 in decimal) to show all counting states with all the four HEXes working.

 </details>